Princess-Jewel/Princess-Jewel/README.md

 #### I am a Front-End Web Developer
 ![I am a Front-End Web Developer](https://res.cloudinary.com/dpqxraalv/image/upload/v1641733739/princess_nzitjk.jpg)

- I am a Front-End Web Developer from Nigeria.
+ I am a Front-End Web Developer and a freelance Software Developer  from Nigeria.
 I am an independent self-starter team player who is organized, detail oriented and able to work in a dynamic environment.
 I have hands-on experience working with several Web tools and frameworks.
 I also have experience converting Figma and Adobe XD design mockups.
 I love bringing beautiful designs to life, and i'm currently working at PandarNG.
 I mainly code in Javascript, in 2021 I fell in love with Next.js, React, Vue.js and so many other modern web frameworks.
 I am always learning and improving my knowledge.

-Skills: VUE JS / NEXTJS/ REACTJS / JS / GIT / HTML / SCSS / CSS
+Skills: REDUX/ NPM/ VUE JS / NEXTJS/ REACTJS / JS / GIT / HTML / SCSS / CSS

 - 🔭 I’m currently working on https://redem-user-dashboard.herokuapp.com/
 - 🌱 I’m currently learning NextJS
 - 👯 I’m looking to collaborate on more open-source projects and also help organize tech fests
 - 💬 Ask me about anything (within reason).
 I am looking forward to absorb knowledge🧠,gain experience 🏭, collaborate🤝 and build amazing products 🏭for the world🌍!
+- 📫 How to reach me: princessjewel80@gmail.com
 - 😄 Pronouns: Her/She